 Extension Parame- ters Role root style Get the absolute path to the root of the party file .
 Returns the complete path, in an operating system specific manner.
 On UNIX and its derivatives, forward slashes are used.
 On Windows, backwards slashes are used.
 If style is set to unix, forward slashes are used, even on Windows.
 This is useful inside MSys or Cygwin environments. prefix style Get the complete prefix for the current attendee/builder.
-F. J. Returns the complete path, in an operating system specific manner.
+Returns the complete path, in an operating system specific manner.
 On UNIX and its derivatives, forward slashes are used.
 On Windows, backwards slashes are used.
 If style is set to unix, forward slashes are used, even on Windows.
-This is useful inside MSys or Cygwin environments. prefix_for attendee, Get the complete prefix for the specified attendee/builder.
-1 5 - builder, You must at least specify the attendee parameter. style Returns the complete path, in an operating system specific manner.
+This is useful inside MSys or Cygwin environments. prefix can contain extensions, as long as it doesn't call itself directly, or indirectly. prefix_for attendee, Get the complete prefix for the specified attendee/builder. builder, You must at least specify the attendee parameter. style Returns the complete path, in an operating system specific manner.
 On UNIX and its derivatives, forward slashes are used.
 On Windows, backwards slashes are used.
 If style is set to unix, forward slashes are used, even on Windows.
-This is useful inside MSys or Cygwin environments. cur- Returns the current attendee name. rent_attendee cur- Returns the current builder name. rent_builder cur- style Returns the current archive path. rent_archive_path On UNIX and its derivatives, forward slashes are used.
+This is useful inside MSys or Cygwin environments. prefix_for can contain extensions, as long as it doesn't call itself directly, or indirectly. cur- Returns the current attendee name. rent_attendee 2 cur- Returns the current builder name. rent_builder cur- style Returns the current archive path. rent_archive_path On UNIX and its derivatives, forward slashes are used.
 On Windows, backwards slashes are used.
 If style is set to unix, forward slashes are used, even on Windows.
-This is useful inside MSys or Cygwin environments. cur- style Returns the current source tree path. rent_source_t ree_path On UNIX and its derivatives, forward slashes are used.
+This is useful inside MSys or Cygwin environments. cur- style Returns the current source tree path. rent_source tree_path On UNIX and its derivatives, forward slashes are used.
 On Windows, backwards slashes are used.
 If style is set to unix, forward slashes are used, even on Windows.
 This is useful inside MSys or Cygwin environments.
 Since source trees are copied to a temporary location before the build, this is not the path were the build actually takes place.